- Invoice

 □ Perform system updates for accounting and procurement systems as necessary.

-□ Evaluate whether your customers require invoices.
+□ Determine whether your customers require invoices.

 □ Compare and evaluate the implications of registering versus not registering.